Fliplet/fliplet-cli/docs/Data-integration-service.md

 # database_instance: sampleInstanceName
 # database_encrypt: true

+# ODBC Native driver only: uncomment this and install the driver on your computer
+# by pasting this command to the terminal: "npm install sequelize-odbc-mssql -g"
+# database_native_odbc: true

 # Description of the operation (will be printed out in the logs).
 description: Push my users to Fliplet every 15 minutes